socialbenefit/web-portal/README.md

 # web-portal

-The platform will provide the following benefits to the government users simple platform for welfare scheme creation and updates. reduced workload for government officials. enriched data can support analytics and measure scheme effectiveness. help redesign schemes for better impact. track Errors of Inclusion and Errors of Exclusion. reduced cost of delivering schemes.
+The platform will provide the following benefits to government users A simple platform for welfare scheme creation and updates.
+Reduced workload for government officials.
+Enriched data can support analytics and measure scheme effectiveness.
+Help redesign schemes for better impact.
+Track Errors of Inclusion and Errors of Exclusion.
+Reduced cost of delivering schemes.